 At lunch, she escaped with a Wonder Woman lunchbox and two half-baked plans: one to eat, the other to herd ducks.

-The retention pond at the back of the HyperHaus was an accidental jewel – both gross and pretty, a scummed mirror dotted with lily pads, a place where eight mallards (seven and a half, one had a ragged wing) drifted like possibly wise things.
+The retention pond behind HyperHaus was an accidental jewel — both gross and pretty, a scummed mirror dotted with lily pads, where eight mallards (seven and a half, one with a ragged wing) drifted like possibly wise things.
 She had named them.
-She had to – how else to keep them organized?
-Sir Kevin, M’lady Wonk, Denim, Burnt Toast II (because the original Burnt Toast had flown away and left a hole in the order), Peppercorn, Lulu, Webinar, and Ms. Ragged Wing.
+She had to.
+How else to keep them organized?
+Sir Kevin, M’lady Wonk, Denim, Burnt Toast II (the original had flown to wetter wetlands), Peppercorn, Quacker, Webinar, and Ms. Ragged Wing.

-They responded to bread with the same brisk amorality as every creature she had ever known, ducks and humans alike.
-With the heel of a day-old loaf, she guided them away from a cluster of teenage skateboarders whose boards clacked and shot and spooked the flock.
-She trailed the crust, whistled a low trill the way she had learned at the dog park.
-Ducks could be herded.
-It was all about posture and tone.
-She kept herself tall.
-She kept her voice light.
+They chased bread with the same ruthless glee as every hungry soul Quinn knew, ducks and humans alike.
+With a day-old loaf’s heel, she guided them away from teenage skateboarders whose boards clacked and spooked the flock.
+She trailed the crust, whistling a low trill learned at the dog park.
+Ducks could be herded — all posture and tone.
+She stood tall, voice light.

 “There we go.
-Not for you, sir,” she told Sir Kevin, who had caught on that flapping his wings at his neighbors created an opening for crumbs.
+Not for you, sir,” she told Sir Kevin, who had learned that flapping his wings at his neighbors created an opening for crumbs.
 “We respect the line.”

-The skateboarders watched her like she was part of the show that had come free with summer.
+The skateboarders watched her like she was part of the show that came free with summer.
 One of them filmed, because why not.
 The world had decided to be watched at all times.

 “Behold,” she announced softly, to the bread, to the pond, to the sun, to the bracing absurdity of life.
 “A structural intervention in avian pedestrianism.”

-When the loaf was nearly gone, she sat on the low concrete lip with the lunch box open beside her knees.
-Inside was lunch: a Tupperware of spinach and roasted chickpeas that Peggy had packed this morning, and another hobby: a nest of cloth holding a polished sphere of dirt.
-The dorodango had taken her a weekend to make – mud rolled and rolled and rolled between palms until it behaved, coaxed into an orb, dried, then ever so gently polished with cloth and spit and persistence until it shone.
+When the loaf was nearly gone, she sat on the low concrete lip with the lunchbox open beside her.
+Inside was lunch: a Tupperware of spinach and roasted chickpeas that Peggy had packed that morning, and another hobby: a nest of chamois cloth holding a polished sphere of dirt.
+The dorodango had taken her a weekend to make — mud rolled and rolled between palms until it behaved, coaxed into an orb, dried, then gently polished with cloth and spit and persistence until it shone.
 It looked like a wee planet.
+Peggy called it Quinn’s L’il World, chaos compressed to something worth a grin.

-Wacky sat, ate, admired the dorodango.
+Wacky sat, ate, and admired the dorodango.
 Her breath flowed in.
 Her breath flowed out.

 She examined her palms, still faintly stained with earth.
 Beneath the stain were the lines Peggy loved to pretend to read: This one is wisdom, this is love, this is your lifeline which is all loops, baby, no ends.
+Round and round, like your dorodango.
 Peggy, in her giant straw hat and kneepads, had said that yesterday when they mulched the front border.
 Peggy had knelt in the dirt, mind already set for the day’s work, and adjusted the sprinkler timer with the seriousness of a surgeon.

 It should have been charming.
 Peggy and her garden.
 Her slow ritual of coaxing growth.
-But yesterday afternoon Peggy had set a watering schedule for the tomatoes with such gravity it might as well have been a will, and Quinn’s throat had filled with laughter and dread.
+But yesterday afternoon, Peggy had set a watering schedule for the tomatoes with such gravity it might as well have been a verdict, and Quinn’s throat had knotted with laughter and dread, a tangle she couldn’t swallow.

 “Do you have to make it a ceremony?”
-Quinn had asked, eating a carrot with more crunch than a carrot deserved.
+Quinn had asked, snapping a carrot between her teeth, the crunch loud enough to mask the tremor in her voice.

-Peggy had looked up, and beneath the gardening hat, her eyes were flannel blue.
+Peggy had looked up, and beneath the brim of her gardening hat, her flannel-blue eyes were no longer soft but sharp, like a blade catching light.
 “Do you have to make it a gag?”

-Quinn had left with her vest and her lunch and the dorodango she’d made her own, not Peggy’s (Peggy’s were always more perfect.
+Quinn had left with her vest, her lunch, and her dorodango, her latest, with all its flaws, unlike Peggy’s (Peggy’s were always more perfect.
 Never a smudge).

-Now, at the pond, she ate two more forkfuls of roasted chickpeas laced with spinach and put the dorodango back in the bag.
-She checked her phone.
-She had one text from her assistant manager about a vendor complaint, one from her friend Mags about trivia tonight, and one from Peggy that read, We’ll talk later?
+At the pond, she swallowed two forkfuls of roasted chickpeas tangled with spinach and tucked the dorodango back into its cloth nest.
+Her phone buzzed: a vendor complaint from her assistant manager, a friend asking about trivia night, and Peggy’s text: We’ll talk later?
 The question mark was the whole war.

 She typed and erased, typed and erased.
 She left the message unsent.
 In her head she saw Peggy’s hands pressing soil around a tomato plant, firm-press-turn, the patient art of tamping down.